Consensys/doc.goquorum/docs/Concepts/Plugins/Plugins.md

 ## Installing Plugins

-Currently plugins must be manually installed into a directory (defaults to `plugins` directory inside `geth` data directory - default can be overriden by setting `baseDir` in [plugins settings](../../HowTo/Configure/Plugins.md)).
+Currently plugins must be manually installed into a directory (defaults to `plugins` directory inside `geth` data directory - default can be overridden by setting `baseDir` in [plugins settings](../../HowTo/Configure/Plugins.md)).

 ## Using Plugins